Soomin-Maxwell/Medical_AI_study/README.md

 # Medical AI study

-### This repository is for practicing of medical analysis with computer vision.
+### This repository is for practicing of image processing.
 <br/>

 | Week  | Theme |   Theme Description | Application |  Application Description  |